American Artist Jean-Michel Basquiat's Masterpiece '200 Yen' To Enchant Top U.S. Museums

+(MENAFN- ACN NewsWire) American Artist Jean-Michel Basquiat's Masterpiece '200 Yen' to Enchant Top U.S. Museums

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, NY, Dec.
-12, 2023 (GLOBE NEWSWIRE) -- Eminence Rise Media is a prominent player in the marketing, promotion and branding industry.
+NEW YORK, Dec 13, 2023 - (ACN Newswire) - Eminence Rise Media is a prominent player in the marketing, promotion and branding industry.
 In the latest development, the company announces the upcoming bid by top museums in the United States to feature this major work in their prestigious exhibition displays.
 Renowned American artist Jean-Michel Basquiat's iconic painting, '200 Yen', previously auctioned by LiveAuctioneers on April 21st, 2020 (lot 018), is poised to make a resounding return.

 Basquiat, a trailblazer of the Neo-expressionism movement during the 1980s, gained acclaim for his radical, expressionistic pieces that passionately called for the recognition of oppressed groups, denouncing racism, colonization, and capitalist domination.